lorforlinux/docs.beagleboard.io/projects/beagleconnect/introduction.rst

 BeagleConnect™ Technology Mission
 **********************************

 BeagleConnect™ Technology aims to use Greybus outside of the traditional Greybus network.
-This includes using transports other than UniPro (such as 6lowpan), using embedded devices running `ZephyrRTOS <https://zephyrproject.org/>`_ as modules, emulating :term:`SVC <BeagleConnect SVC>` in co-processor, etc. This makes BeagleConnect™ much more flexible than what traditional greybus seems to support.
+This includes using transports other than UniPro (such as 6lowpan), using embedded devices running `Zephyr RTOS <https://zephyrproject.org/>`_ as modules, emulating :term:`SVC <BeagleConnect SVC>` in co-processor, etc. This makes BeagleConnect™ much more flexible than what traditional greybus seems to support.
 Here is a diagram of the general BeagleConnect™ setup:

 .. image:: images/software_prop_transport.svg
    :align: center